openjdm/openjdm.github.io/book/hindsight_bias.md

 beginning situation, where the outcome is the cue (Pohl).
 Another suggestion, however, is that hindsight bias could stem from another
 phenomenon: theory of mind (Bernstein et al.,
 2007).
-Theory of mind is the ability of individuals to attribute mental states and conclusions of situations to others and themselves, serving as a cornerstone of interactions between people.
-Another critical thing to note about ToM (theory of mind) is its sparsity among children.
+Theory of mind (ToM) is the ability of individuals to attribute mental states and conclusions of situations to others and themselves, serving as a cornerstone of interactions between people.
+Another critical thing to note about ToM is its sparsity among children.
 Children below the age of 4 often have difficulty understanding that others experience things different from their own reality (Bernstein, 2007), which is oftentimes revealed by ‘false belief tests.’
 Bernstein